ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### Perspective

-Multiple contracts in the fault proof system have hard dependencies on things outside them:
+Multiple contracts in the fault proof system have critical dependencies on things outside them:

 - The Portal needs to know whether a withdrawal's proof is based on a **valid** dispute game.
-- A new dispute game needs to initialize with a **valid** anchor state.
+- A new dispute game needs to initialize with the **latest valid anchor state**.
 - An existing dispute game needs to know whether it is **invalid**, so it can refund its bonds.

 The AnchorStateRegistry is these contracts' source of truth, managing and exposing dispute game and anchor state validity to moderate dispute games and withdrawals.

 Furthermore, the AnchorStateRegistry is a crucial player in incident response.
-It can invalidate dispute games and withdrawals, effectively mitigating consequences from dispute games that resolve incorrectly.
+It can invalidate dispute games, thereby invalidating withdrawals and dispute games founded on an incorrect root claim.

 ## Definitions